USTC3DV/Code-for-Papers/README.md

             <a href="https://arxiv.org/abs/2004.00214">paper</a> /
             <a href="https://github.com/jby1993/BCNet">code</a>
             <p></p>
-            <p>In this paper, we consider the problem to automatically reconstruct garment and body shapes from a single near-front view RGB image.
+            <p>In this project, we consider the problem to automatically reconstruct garment and body shapes from a single near-front view RGB image.
 To this end, we propose a layered garment representation on top of SMPL and novelly make the skinning weight of garment independent of the body mesh.</p>
         </td>
         </tr>
     </tbody>